FRSOURCE/toolkit/README.md

-# FRSOURCE Tooling
+# FRSOURCE Toolkit

-A repository that holds configuration files for tooling used throughout the FRSOURCE organization.
+A repository that holds shared toolkit used throughout the FRSOURCE organization:

+- configuration files,
+- GitHub Actions scripts.